London Eye with Kids: Family Guide + Money Saving Tips

 What can you see from the London Eye?

-One of the biggest draws of the London Eye is the sheer breadth of what you can see once you’re up there – it gives you a bird’s eye view over almost all of Greater London.
+One of the biggest draws of the London Eye is the sheer breadth of what you can see once you’re up there – it offers an incredible 360 degree panoramic view over almost all of Greater London.
 Landmarks you can easily spot include Big Ben, the Houses of Parliament, St. Paul’s Cathedral, The Shard, Tower Bridge and even Wembley Stadium in the distance.
 The slow pace gives you plenty of time to take it all in, point things out to the kids and snap plenty of photos.
-Click here to download a PDF guide for the landmarks so that you know what you’re looking at and the kids can hunt them out, making it an educational experience as well.
+You actually barely feel it moving – I’m not a huge fan of heights but I wasn’t unsettled at all on the London Eye – it’s a very calm experience and not something kids will find frightening.

 When’s the best time to visit the London Eye with kids?